How to Fix Apple Maps Not Working Issue on iPhone?

 Reset All Settings on Your iPhone

-18. Reset the Apple Device to the Factory Defaults
+18. Reset Your Device to Factory Defaults

 Reset iPhone to the Factory Defaults